 Ruling

-Court ruled MEGAN is estopped from challenging both Atty.
-Sabig's authority and RTC's jurisdiction
+- The Court ruled that MEGAN is estopped from questioning both Atty.
+Sabig's authority and the RTC's jurisdiction.

 Doctrines